mbarde/volto-fullcalendar-block/README.md

 ```

-The block already includes a default function for the Event content-type.
+The block already includes a default function for the event content type.

 ### Calendar block for remote events